constding/fractal-master/docs/guides/index.rst

     New Packer Key Address: 0xb22739bbea639879341cb299eb434da6034b4a93
     New Packer Public Key: 0x04d3d97a0985c8321fcd56cf43182fc36dece5565e6088f61edf2358c9bdb4068b58c724edf4a1063662fc2bf0f45001673d913de5475d62418e682c2f0f2c5dc5

-Then you can get your <New Account Key Address> in terminal output.
+Then you can get your <New Account Key Address> from terminal output.

 .. hint::
     | **Parameter `--pass [password]`** is used to protect your private keys.
     | Visit `here <../refs/gtool.html>`_ for more information about gtool command line tool.

-You can export your private key, so it can be imported to Wallet Application.
+You can export your private key, so it can be later imported into Wallet Application.
 Run these commands in terminal:

 .. code-block:: console